 - 3571.
 Judging Emphasis.
-This class will be judged on the performance of the horse over obstacles, with emphasis on manners, response to the rider, and quality of movement - A. Horses shall be penalized for any unnecessary delay while approaching the obstacles: - B. Credit will be given to those horses negotiating the obstacles with style and

-- C. Credit will be given to horses showing capability of picking their own way through the course when obstacles warrant it, and willingly responding to rider's cues on more difficult obstacles;

-- D. Horses with artificial appearance over obstacles should be penalized;

-- E. While on the line of travel between obstacles, the horse shall be balanced, carrying his head and neck in a relaxed, natural position, with the poll level with or slightly above the withers.
-The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance.
+This class will be judged on the performance of the horse over obstacles, with emphasis on manners, response to the rider, and quality of movement - A. Horses shall be penalized for any unnecessary delay while approaching the obstacles; - B. Credit will be given to those horses negotiating the obstacles with style and some degree of speed, positive expression, and minimal visible or audible cueing, providing carefulness is not sacrificed; - C. Credit will be given to horses showing capability of picking their own way through the course when obstacles warrant it, and willingly responding to rider's cues on more difficult obstacles; - D. Horses with artificial appearance over obstacles should be penalized; - E. While on the line of travel between obstacles, the horse shall be balanced, carrying his head and neck in a relaxed, natural position, with the poll level with or slightly above the withers.
+The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance. - 3572.

-- 3572.
 Suggested Scoring.
 Scoring will be on a basis of zero (0) to infinity, with seventy (70) denoting an average performance.
-Points will be added or subtracted from the maneuvers on the following basis, ranging from:

-- A. Excellent, +1 1/2

-- B. Very good, +1

-- C. Good, +1/2

-- D. Average, 0 E. Poor, -1/2

-- F. Very poor, -1

-- G. Extremely poor, -1 1/2
+Points will be added or subtracted from the maneuvers on the following basis, ranging from: - A. Excellent, +1 1/2 - B. Very good, +1 - C. Good, +1/2 - D. Average, 0 - E. Poor, -1/2 F. Very poor, -1 - G. Extremely poor, -1 1/2 - 3573.
+Penalties.
+Maneuver evaluations and penalty applications are to be determined independently.
+The following penalties will be applied to each occurence and be deducted from the final score:

-3573.
+3574.
 Disqualification 0 Score

-- A. Use of more than one finger between split reins; - B. Use of two hands (exception snaffle bit or bosal classes designated for two hands) or changing hands on reins; except for junior horses shown with bosal or snaffle bit, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle; - C. Use of romal other than as outline in Rule(s) 3315; - D. Performing the obstacles incorrectly or other than in specified order; - E. No attempt to perform an obstacle; - F. Equipment failure that delays completion of pattern; - G. Excessively or repeatedly touching the horse on the neck to lower the head; - H. Fall to the ground by horse or rider; - I. Failure to enter, exit or work obstacle from correct side of direction including overturns of more than 1/4 turn; - J. Failure to work an obstacle in any manner other than how it's described by the course; - K. Riding outside designated boundary marker of the course; - L. Failure to ever demonstrate correct lead and/or gait, if designated; - M. Failure to follow the course or correct line of travel between obstacles; - N. Third refusal; - O. Willful abuse; - P. Illegal equipment; - Q. Excessive schooling, pulling, turning, stepping or backing anywhere on the course; - R. Failure to open and shut gate or failure to complete gate (except for novice classes where they place below all who complete course correctly).
+- A. Use of more than one finger between split reins; - B. Use of two hands (exception snaffle bit or bosal classes designated for two hands) or changing hands on reins; except for junior horses shown with bosal or snaffle bit, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle; - C. Use of romal other than as outline in Rule(s) 3325; - D. Performing the obstacles incorrectly or other than in specified order; - E. No attempt to perform an obstacle; - F. Equipment failure that delays completion of pattern; - G. Excessively or repeatedly touching the horse on the neck to lower the head; - H. Fall to the ground by horse or rider; - I. Failure to enter, exit or work obstacle from correct side of direction including overturns of more than 1/4 turn; - J. Failure to work an obstacle in any manner other than how it's described by the course; - K. Riding outside designated boundary marker of the course; - L. Failure to ever demonstrate correct lead and/or gait, if designated; - M. Failure to follow the course or correct line of travel between obstacles; - N. Third refusal; - O. Willful abuse; - P. Illegal equipment; - Q. Excessive schooling, pulling, turning, stepping or backing anywhere on the course; - R. Failure to open and shut gate or failure to complete gate (except for novice classes where they place below all who complete course correctly).

-3574.
+3575.
 Half (1/2) point penalty